Structure Of The GMAT

 The GMAT is an examination to be taken by all candidates aspiring for a degree in management from the top business schools of the world.
-A high score in GMAT is necessary to maximize the applicant's chances in securing a place in the management programs offered by the top business schools.
-Some business schools do not accept applications that do not have the prerequisite GMAT score.
-A high score in GMAT can only be attained with a thorough preparation.
-In order to prepare well, it is imperative to understand the GMAT format.
+A high score in the test is necessary to maximize the applicant's chances in securing a place in the management programs offered by the top business schools.
+Some business schools do not accept applications that do not have the prerequisite score.
+A high score can only be attained with a thorough preparation.
+In order to prepare well, it is imperative to understand the test structure.

-The GMAT format comprises of three sections – verbal section, quantitative section and analytical writing assessment section.
+The exam comprises three sections – verbal section, quantitative section and analytical writing assessment section.
 The verbal and quantitative sections consist of multiple choice questions and each question carries a different score depending on its level of difficulty.

-The GMAT format for the analytical writing assessment consists of two essays and is scored between 0 - 6 points.
+The analytical writing assessment consists of two essays and is scored between 0 - 6 points.
 One essay comprises of the analysis of an argument and the other essay comprises of the analysis of an issue.
 In order to score in this section it is best to follow a structure when writing the essays.
 There is a time limit of 30 minutes for each essay.
 The analytical writing assessment section helps to evaluate your writing and communicating skills.
-The score of the Analytical Writing Assessment section comes separately from the GMAT score.
-It is advisable to spend time in practicing to write the essays to score well in this section of the GMAT format as some business schools may refer to it during the interview.
+The score of the Analytical Writing Assessment section comes separately from the overall GMAT score.
+It is advisable to spend time in practicing to write the essays to score well in this section of the test as some business schools may refer to it during the interview.